myshkin5/aws-musings/infrastructure/README.md

 Just creates a VPC.

 Note that because CloudFormation currently can't create a VPC with IPv6, this stack can't be used with the subsequent stacks if IPv6 support is required.
-Instead of using this stack, manually create a VPC with IPv6 support (via the console or CLI) then pass `VPCId` and `VPCIPv656CIDRPrefix` parameters to the lower stacks.
+Instead of using this stack, manually create a VPC with IPv6 support (via the console or CLI) then pass the `VPCId` and IPv6 parameters to the lower stacks.
+Note default IPv6 parameters are supplied by the [`ipv6-defaults.sh`](#ipv6-defaults) script.

 | | |
 ---|---